ivankqw/ivankqw/README.md

-I'm a Developer + Data Scientist building and understanding the world.
+Here to understand the world better through building and doing things